Product Liability Attorney

-We should expect that products introduced into the market for consumption are safe or have appropriate warning labels, but no warning label came with the pet rat that a San Diego grandmother purchased for her 10-year-old grandson from a major national pet store chain.
+We should expect that products introduced into the market for consumption are safe or have appropriate warning labels.
+Still, no warning label came with the pet rat that a San Diego grandmother purchased for her 10-year-old grandson from a major national pet store chain.
 The boy bought the animal as a mate for a female rat he already owned.
 He became sick and died about two weeks after he took the rodent home.
-It was later discovered he had contacted rat-bite fever which kills at least 25% of those who develop it.
+He later discovered he had contracted a rat-bite fever which kills at least 25% of those who develop it.

 The boy’s parents recently sued the retailer in strict liability and negligence for wrongful death, alleging that Petco was negligent in not properly testing the animal and is not providing sufficient warning of the risks associated with pet rats.
 The complaint said the retailer should have been aware the rat was a carrier of the disease.
 The Centers for Disease Control (CDC) said about 200 instances of rat-bite fever had been reported in the U.S. in the past 10 years.

 Another product liability case involved a 47-year-old Cleveland, Ohio man who was in a one-vehicle accident with his truck.
 His injuries were minor, but the 50-gallon fuel tank mounted outside the frame just below the passenger door of the Chevrolet caused a post-collision fire that badly burned the driver.
 He was hospitalized in a Cleveland burn unit for more than 90 days and had 14 surgeries, including leg amputations.
 He died of complications from the accident and the resulting fire.

-His attorneys sued General Motors Corporation for automotive product liability alleging defects in the design of the truck’s fuel system.
+His attorneys sued General Motors Corporation for automotive product liability, alleging defects in the truck’s fuel system design.
 The case was settled in federal court for a confidential amount.

 What is Product Liability?